UN Spiritual Summit

 4. related to the above, there should be choice of dress for people including women though I think given that choice many would still choose traditional garb but should not be forced to.

-5. no use of religious symbols as symbols of violence (so effectively as if large gang symbols).
-The exception is if you are being attacked and may draw on them for strength and courage in resistance, but resistance does not mean terrorism against innocent civilians.
-If they are religious symbols they should be symbols of peace and dialogue, else they are not religious symbols that should be respected by governments.
-The military must not be worshipped/glorified but viewed as a necessary (for now) evil though those who have served honourably and necessarily should be respected.
-Ideally nations would cease to have their own military infrastructure (swords into plowshares, and personnel and equipment could move ino environmental and humanitarian and space program work, for example) and would instead contribute to a decentralized, in how it is controlled (by strings from representatives from all over the world to the weak world government responsible for global policing, international space program, global standards negotiation, and maybe a few other things but with most duties left to the still existing national, provincial/state and municipal governments), and in its deployment, world government global policing force which when not needed for policing could do environmental and humanitarian work.
+6. The military must not be worshipped/glorified but viewed as a necessary (for now) evil though those who have served honourably and necessarily should be respected.
+Ideally nations would cease to have their own military infrastructure (swords into plowshares, and personnel and equipment could move ino environmental and humanitarian and space program work, for example).
+Instead they would contribute to a decentralized, in how it is controlled, by strings from elected representatives from all over the world, weak world government responsible for global policing, international space program, global standards negotiation, and maybe a few other things but with most duties left to the still existing national, first nations, provincial/state/territory and municipal governments.
+The world government global policing force when not needed for policing could do environmental and humanitarian work.
 This would save all the countries trillions of US dollars, collectively and over time.
 Some of that could go to an international space program, other to environmental and humanitarian work.
-Also arms dealing to anyone other than official police forces should be banned.
+Also arms dealing to anyone other than official police forces and hunters should be banned.
+Also there should be a global monetary unit and global budget balancing.

-6. some sex related notes:
+7. some sex related notes:

-6. It is time we globally dropped (and made illegal where they are not) old military and/or religious pronouncements which I think were designed to increase population for military purposes or religious path strength; we now have a population of over 6 billion.
+6. It is time we globally dropped (and made illegal where they are not) old military and/or religious pronouncements which I think were designed to increase population for military purposes or religious path strength; we now have a population of over 7.5 billion.
 (But note that I would push for dropping of such pronouncements even if global population was much lower and they should be dropped in sparsely populated rural areas as well as cities.)
-Such pronouncements include those against
+Such pronouncements include those

-1. loving compatible adult same sex relationships, including same sex marriage and all governments with gays and lesbians among their citizens and religions that have gays and lesbians among their members would be criminally (and I hope legally soon where they are not) negligent in not conducting marriages for them, since such marriages reduce infidelity and promiscuity and sexually transmitted disease and death.
+1. against loving compatible adult same sex relationships, including same sex marriage and all governments with gays and lesbians among their citizens and religions that have gays and lesbians among their members would be criminally (and I hope legally soon where they are not) negligent in not conducting marriages for them, since such marriages reduce infidelity and promiscuity and sexually transmitted disease and death.
 If you are straight be straight, but let gays be gay, don't bully them

 2. against masturbation .
 Masturbation is important in that it can help teens delay sexual activity (and result in fewer teen pregnancies and fewer needed abortions) and can help prospective rapists including pedophiles, including some ordained ones, release their tension without committing a crime.
 Also in masturbating while thinking of prospective partners the maximum orgasms should occur when there is strong compatibility, and said strong compatability is a key to lifelong relationships.
 Hence masturbation is a tool for determining who you should court.
 (Aside: Onan's fault was in not impregnating his dead brother's wife, and hence failing his then family duty, not because of the masturbation, i.e., not any masturbation would have been the crime, but just that one of avoiding his then family duty.)